DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 While in his second form, Vladimir attempts to use his ***vengeful rush*** reaction to push players against the chamber’s walls or through the chamber’s windows or railings.
 If Vladimir attempts to push a player out of a window or over a railing, that player must succeed on an additional DC 18 Strength saving throw or be pushed over the edge.
 That player is then subject to one of the following effects:

 * If the player was pushed out of a window, they take 2 (1d4) slashing damage from jagged glass shards and must succeed on a DC 10 Dexterity saving throw.
 On a success, they catch themselves on a stone outcropping 10 feet below the window.
 On a failure, they fall to the ground or rooftop below, depending on their location.
 * If the player was pushed over a railing, they take any fall damage as normal, then must succeed on a DC 10 Dexterity saving throw.
-On a failure, they then fall to the bottom of the stairs, landing prone on <span class="citation">Q51.
-Beacon, Upper Landing (p.
+On a failure, they then fall to the bottom of the stairs, landing prone on <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q51BeaconUpperLanding">Q51.
+Beacon, Upper Landing</a> (p.
 141)</span> and taking 1d6 bludgeoning damage for each 10 feet of stairs fallen.

 > [!warning]+ **Failing Forward**
 > The fight with Vladimir will likely end in a TPK if the players have not yet reached 6th level or recruited Ezmerelda d’Avenir in [[Arc K - The Fallen Abbey]].
 As such, make sure to use Vladimir’s ***oathbind*** ability to “double-tap" dying players whenever possible, stabilizing them and ensuring that a TPK does not cause the end of the campaign.
 >
 > If Vladimir defeats the players, he strips them of their weapons and leaves their unconscious bodies on the Old Svalich Road by the path to Argynvostholt.
-He then buries their weapons in one of the open graves in <span class="citation">Q15.
-Cemetery (p.
-134)</span> and returns to the throne in <span class="citation">Q36.
-Dragon’s Audience Hall</span>.
+He then buries their weapons in one of the open graves in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q15Cemetery">Q15.
+Cemetery</a> (p.
+134)</span> and returns to the throne in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q36DragonsAudienceHall">Q36.
+Dragon’s Audience Hall</a></span>.
 >
 > The players can learn that their weapons have been buried in the cemetery by asking Sir Godfrey, and can locate the particular grave with a DC 5 Intelligence (Investigation) check, or by digging up all of the graves in the cemetery.
 Sir Godfrey apologizes deeply for Vladimir's violence, but shares that Vladimir has recently returned to his audience hall, clearing the way should the players wish to continue exploring the upper reaches of the manor.
 >